-It had gotten colder over night and was now sub-zero, with the windchill making it even worse.
+It had gotten colder over night, and the temperature had plummeted to a chilling sub-zero level, with the windchill making it even worse.
 I was starting to regret only having shorts for running in, but I needed to get a tempo run done for marathon training.
-Perhaps some fast running would soon keep me warm enough to not notice.
+Perhaps some fast running would keep me warm enough to not notice eventually.

 After breakfast and packing, it was our final time looking around Geneva - our intention was to explore some more of the old town.
 We headed in the same direction as the previous morning, but this time deliberately taking different turns until we reached Place du Bourg-de-Four again.
 This time we continued straight on and up a hill in search of Bastion Park - we knew this was where the Reformation Monument was located.

 The park had been host to a German market over Christmas, and when we were there they were in the process of disassembling the wooden buildings that had been used for it.
 On the far end of the park are a number of giant chess boards.
 We played one game, but the cold made it more and more difficult.
 Without gloves my hands had turned red, and were going numb.
 For the sake of getting moving again we decided to call it a stalemate.